jaroslawr/notes/net/tcp.md

   - Sender learns `rwnd` from receiver who announces it in ACK segments

-  - Receivers operating system will adjust it automatically and dynamically, often within some configurable bounds (!), unless socket receive buffer size has been set manually

 - The overall effective window size is `W = min(rwnd, cwnd)`: sending side of the connection can send out data until that many bytes are unacknowledged ("on the wire") and then it should wait for ACKs.